heikkipora/tesla-slack/blogpost.md

 Where's my car?
 ---

-Getting the position and speed of the car is as simple as asking for it with ``get_drive_state```.
+Getting the position and speed of the car is as simple as asking for it with ``get_drive_state()``.
-All the API calls return a JSON structure so it's trivial to pick only the values we're interested in.
+All the API calls talk JSON so it's trivial to pick only the values we're interested in.

     teslams.get_drive_state(vehicleId, function(driveState) {
       var speedInKmH = driveState.speed * 1.60934;